 Variable Description CC The C compiler to use. configure tries to figure out the right one for supported systems.
 CFLAGS The C compiler flags.
 Defaults to include -g and/or -O2 as supported by the compiler.
 Please include -g if CFLAGS needs to be set.
-STD_CINCLUD System header file directories.
-Can be used to specify where add-on thread or IPv6 support is, for example.
+STD_CINCLUDE System header file directories.
+Can be used to specify where add-on thread or IPv6 supp example.
 Defaults to empty string.
-STD_CDEFINE Any additional preprocessor symbols you want defined.
+STD_CDEFINES Any additional preprocessor symbols you want defined.
 Defaults to empty string.
-For a list of possible settings, see the file OPTIONS.
+For a list possible settings, see the file OPTIONS.
 LDFLAGS The linker flags.
 Defaults to an empty string.
 BUILD_CC Needed when cross-compiling: the native C compiler to use when building for the target system.
 BUILD_CFLAG S CFLAGS for the target system during cross-compiling.
 BUILD_CPPFL ACTPFLAGS for the target system during cross-compiling.
-BUILD_LDFLA GS.DFLAGS for the target system during cross-compiling.
+BUILD_LDFLA GSLDFLAGS for the target system during cross-compiling.
 BUILD_LIBS LIBS for the target system during cross-compiling.